rojanjose/max-slm/content/MaximoManage/Manage-Work-With-WOs.md

     ![](_attatchments/mas/manage-sr-application.png)

-2. Click on `New Service Request` to start creating the service request.
+2. Click on `New Service Request` under `Common actions` to start creating the service request.
 Scroll down and enter the fields.

    - Summary: Loud vibrations
    - Description: Enter a suitable description